MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-windows-auto-enrollment.md

    You can contact your domain administrators to verify that the Group Policy policy setting is deployed successfully.

-7. Make sure that the device is not enrolled in Intune by using the classic PC agent.
+7. Make sure that the device isn't enrolled in Intune by using the classic PC agent.
 8. Verify the following settings in Azure AD and Intune:

    **In Azure AD Device settings:**